hmartiniano/go_genes_semsim_parallel/README.md

 # go_genes_semsim_parallel
-R script to calculate a gene semantic similarity matrix for approved HGNC genes using th GOSemSim package
+R script to calculate a gene semantic similarity matrix for approved HGNC genes using the GOSemSim package

 # Usage
 Create a conda environment